 What is Hyperemesis gravidarum?

-It can be so severe that a woman becomes dehydrated, loses weight and may have to be admitted to hospital and put on a saline drip under specialist care.
+It can be so severe that a woman becomes dehydrated, loses weight and may have to be admitted to hospital and treated with intravenous fluids under specialist care.

 What are the symptoms of hyperemesis gravidarum?